MoMo790-m/stock-price-eda-prediction/README.md

 Stock price data is notoriously noisy and unpredictable.
 Through this project, we combined EDA, statistical modeling, and machine learning to extract meaning from the chaos.
 The result is a framework that not only describes past behavior but hints at future movement something every analyst, investor, or researcher needs.

 ---

-Check out the notebook to follow the full pipeline, from raw data to interpreted signals and accurate predictions.
+ This project offers a complete journey from raw stock data to actionable insights and reliable forecasts, showcasing the practical value of time series analysis in financial contexts.